 Overview: When NYC requires wet‑location exit signs

-Use wet-location models wherever signs are directly exposed to water: exterior doors, open garages, rooftops, loading docks, hose-down spaces, or wind-driven rain.
-If you’re new to NYC exit sign fundamentals (legend size, color, placement), start with NYC exit signs info.
+Use wet‑location exit signs NYC wherever fixtures are directly exposed to water: exterior egress doors, open garages, rooftops, loading docks, hose‑down spaces, or areas with wind‑driven rain.
+If you’re new to NYC fundamentals (legend size/color, placement, runtime), start with the NYC Exit Sign Requirements (Pillar) and lighting context in the NYC emergency lighting requirements guide.

-• Damp location: Moisture/condensation is present, but not direct spray or rain.
-Typical: covered vestibules, semi-enclosed garages, humid interiors.
+- Damp location exit signs NYC: Moisture/condensation is present, but not direct spray or rain.
+Typical: covered vestibules, semi‑enclosed garages, humid interiors.

-• Wet location: Direct spray, wash-down, rain, or snow possible.
-Typical: open garages, exterior egress doors, rooftops, food-service hose-down.
+- Wet‑location exit signs NYC: Direct spray, wash‑down, rain, or snow possible.
+Typical: open garages, exterior discharge doors, rooftops, food‑service hose‑down areas.

 NYC enforces wet/damp distinctions alongside UL 924 and NFPA 101.
-For broader emergency lighting context, see NYC emergency lighting requirements.
+For national test/listing criteria, see the Fire Code Guide: UL 924 Compliance Guide.

-• Legend: Commonly 8" red letters with high contrast; no stylized faces or dim legends.
+- Legend: Commonly 8" red letters with high contrast; no stylized faces or dim legends.
+Keep windows/indicators visible after installation.

-• Housing: Robust, gasketed enclosures that prevent water ingress.
-Metal or rugged architectural builds are preferred on high-visibility projects.
+- Housing: Robust, gasketed enclosures that prevent water ingress.
+Metal or rugged architectural builds are often preferred on high‑visibility projects.

-• Listing: UL 924 with 90-minute runtime.
-Look for sealed indicators, protected test interface, and tamper-resistant hardware.
+- Listing & runtime: UL 924 with 90‑minute emergency lighting operation.
+Look for sealed indicators and protected test interfaces.

 Installation & placement in wet areas